zerodom30/node-rsi/README.md

 # node-rsi

-A simple node module to calculate the Relative Strength Index and avoids JavaScript precision issues.
+A simple node module to calculate the Relative Strength Index and avoid JavaScript precision issues.

 # Usage: